sayanarijit/sayanarijit.github.io/src/site/notes/functional programming.md

 If you find dealing with states in your Object Oriented Programming (OOP) codebase difficult or error-prone, you might want to say goodbye to states, and try functional programming (FP).

+Functional Programming is one of the many paradigms of [[programming]].

 ## FP vs OOP